• Skip to primary navigation

 Similarities between Barishali Ilish and Manchurian Chicken!

-There is no such dish called Barisali Ilish in Bangladesh and there is no such dish called Manchurian in China 🙂 .
-It was quite funny when I got to know about Barisali Ilish or Ilish Barisali's origin!
-Curious are you?
+There is no such dish as Barisali Ilish in Bangladesh, and there is no such dish as Manchurian in China. 🙂 It was quite funny when I learned about Barisali Ilish or Ilish Barisali's origin!
+Are you curious?

 %Ilish Barishali